releng-tool/releng-tool/Documentation/developer-guide.rst

 Developer guide
 ===============

-The following will outline details on how to prepare a releng-tool project to be used to assist the release engineering of a project.
-For details on a user interaction with releng-tool, consult the :doc:`user's guide <user-guide>`.
+The following will outline details on how to prepare a releng-tool project to be used for a project.
+For details on a user interaction with releng-tool, see the :doc:`user's guide <user-guide>`.

 .. include:: developer-guide/prelude
 .. include:: developer-guide/getting-started